Systemic constellations

 The key principles that guide healthy systems are:

-• Belonging: everyone in the system has a right to belong.
+Everyone in the system has equal rights to belong.

-• Balance of giving and receiving: Relationships thrive when there is a natural, balanced flow of contributions and support.
+Relationships thrive when there is a balanced flow of “give” and “take”.

 How do systemic constellations work?

-Every member of a system holds an inner image of the system - a largely unconscious representation of how relationships, roles, and dynamics function within the family, team, or organization.
-These images are often shared across the system and shaped by collective patterns, unspoken rules, and past experiences.
+Every member of a system holds an inner image of the system - a largely unconscious representation of how relationships, roles, and dynamics function within the that respective system.
+These images are often shaped by collective patterns, unspoken rules, and past experiences.

 Systemic Constellations make these inner images visible.
 By externalizing the inner image of the system in a constellation, individuals and groups can recognize patterns, understand the forces shaping their relationships, and begin relating differently to themselves, each other, and the system as a whole.
 In turn, this opens up space for new possibilities of connection and collaboration.